pranavkapale/Smart-City-Traffic-Optimizer/README.md

 ### Reason of keeping Empty *__init__.py*
 * Although technically we can delete *__init__.py* in modern Python Projects(Python 3.3+) and the project will still work as a "Namespace Package."
-* However in our case Dagster and Python look for __init__.py to confirm that the folder is a legitimate module they can import from.
+* However, in our case Dagster and Python look for __init__.py to confirm that the folder is a legitimate module they can import from.
-* Also Sometimes Docker mounts volumes can cause Python to fail to find sub-modules if the __init__.py is missing.
+* Also, Sometimes Docker mounts volumes can cause Python to fail to find sub-modules if the __init__.py is missing.
 Keeping it acts as a "marker" that says "This folder is a Python package."

 ### Additional Helpful Docker Commands